rouni001/CLARK/docs/TESTING.md

 - golden FASTA/FASTQ fixtures with expected assignments
 - tests for abundance estimation with taxonomy names, Krona output, and MPA output
-- downloader tests using mocked NCBI manifests instead of live network calls
+- end-to-end downloader tests for additional database types using mocked NCBI manifests
 - converter tests for tiny contiguous-to-spaced k-mer databases
 - negative-path tests for long filenames and malformed input